20 Ways Cats Are Better Than Dogs

 Not so fast.

 Cats, as anyone who has one will tell you (yours truly included), are better than dogs in every conceivable way.
-They’re softer, sweeter, and smarter.
-They’re quieter and cleaner.
-They’re masters at both lazy lounging and merciless murdering (of rodents).
+They're softer, sweeter, and smarter.
+They're quieter and cleaner.
+They're masters at both lazy lounging and merciless murdering (of rodents).
 Plus, once upon a time, we used to revere them as gods.
-And this all isn’t just mindless pontificating—there’s science to back it up.
-Yes, you may have thought that dog is “man’s best friend.”
-But here’s every piece of evidence that proves why cats are better than dogs.
-And for more reasons why these fine felines are so great, learn the 20 Amazing Facts You Never Knew About Your Cat.
+And this all isn't just mindless pontificating—there's science to back it up.
+Yes, you may have thought that dog is "man's best friend."
+Here are all of the reasons why cats are better than dogs.

 Cats love humans more than food.

 Over the years, cats have earned a bad rap as cold and distant.
-“They only love you because you feed them,” cat owners are often told.
-There’s also the persistent, nefarious rumor that, were you to die, a cat wouldn’t care at all—and would in fact eat your deceased remains to survive.
+"They only love you because you feed them," cat owners are often told.
+There's also the persistent, nefarious rumor that, were you to die, a cat wouldn't care at all—and would, in fact, eat your deceased remains to survive.
 But new research indicates all of this thinking is hooey.
 According to a recent study in Behavioural Processes, cats prefer human interaction to all other stimuli.
 (Food, toys, and catnip were the other stimuli in the study.)
 Can you say the same for dogs?
-And if you’re thinking of getting a kitty of your own, check out the 15 Amazing Health Benefits of Adopting a Cat.

 And that love means more than a dog's does.